jdevfullstack-tutorials/gaming-productivity-specs/README.md

 This is also where the two machines vary sharply.

-Mac's advantage is that it is based from
+Mac's advantage is that it is based on
 UNIX, the original machine for software developers whereas Windows originated from MS-DOS, which was not a UNIX-based OS.